konstantin-lukas/grizzl.io/README.md

 - `e2e`: Starts a Playwright docker container in UI mode.
 To start headless mode pass `headless` as the first parameter.
    Start the project before envoking this command.
 You can pass any Playwright flags to this command as well.
 - `generate`: Generates a new migration from the schemas in `lib/db/schemas` and puts it in `lib/db/migrations`
+- `logs`: View the logs of any container.
+Provide the service name of the container as the only argument.
 - `migrate`: Applies migrations from `lib/db/migrations` to the database.
 - `proxy`: (Production Only) Creates the `proxy_net` network used to connect the production container to a reverse proxy.
 - `purge`: Deletes ALL docker containers, images, volumes, and networks (expect built-in ones).